Wimborne St Giles: St Giles House

 Early property owners in St Giles included the Malmayne family.
 Matilda Malmayne, heiress of the Malmayne estate, married Edmund Plecy.
 Ownership of the estate encompassing the present-day St Giles House has not changed hands through purchase since the Norman Conquest.
 In 1375, the manor estate was known as St Giles Upwymbourne Plecy.

 The Plecy male line became extinct towards the end of the 14th century, and the estate was transferred to Edmund and Matilda's descendant Joan Plecy, as heiress.
 Lady Joan Plecy was soon married to Sir John Hamelyn (d.
 1399), high sheriff of Somerset.
 When Hamelyn died, there were no male heirs.
 The estate went to Sir John's daughter Egidia, by his second wife, who married Robert Ashley.
 The family estate, initially known as the Ashley Manor, has belonged to the Ashleys and Ashley-Coopers ever since.

-The cornerstone of St Giles House, home to the Earls of Shaftesbury, was laid by Sir Anthony Ashley-Cooper, then 2nd Baronet, later 1st Earl of Shaftesbury] on 19 March 1650.
+The cornerstone of St Giles House, home to the Earls of Shaftesbury, was laid by Sir Anthony Ashley-Cooper, then 2nd Baronet, later 1st Earl of Shaftesbury on 19 March 1650.
 The country house was built on the remains of Ashley Manor.
 Incorporating late medieval work in the basement and cellars, the continued construction of the main body of St Giles House was initiated in 1651.

 Parish church

 When the Earl of Shaftesbury built a new country house close to St Giles, the writing was on the wall for All Hallows.
-In 1672, Sir Anthony wrote to the Keeper of the Great Seal, offering to give King Charles II a living of his choice in exchange for being allowed to close down the living of All Hallows and concentrate worship at St Giles.
+In 1672, Sir Anthony wrote to the Lord Keeper of the Great Seal, offering to give Charles II a living of his choice in exchange for being allowed to close down the living of All Hallows and concentrate worship at St Giles.
 The 1st earl's request to the king was granted in 1733, at which time, the St Giles and All Hallows parishes were merged and took the name of Wimborne St Giles.
 The name is derived from the meadow stream which flows through both villages, from Old English winn and burna.
 Saint Giles being an 8th-century hermit of Provençal origin.

 In 1742, All Hallows church was demolished, leaving only the lychgate and churchyard.
 While the parish was centralised in Wimborne St Giles, the churchyard at All Hallows continued to be used for burials up to the end of the 19th century, because there was no room for a burial ground at St Giles church.
 The church was restored in 1852.
-In the early 20th century a new cemetery was opened on the opposite side of road to the All Hallows graveyard.
+In the early 20th century, a new cemetery was opened on the opposite side of road to the All Hallows graveyard.
 Many of the Earls of Shaftesbury are buried in Wimborne St Giles church, in the family crypt.